Splash Mountain Magic Kingdom

 This ride contains a five-story drop with descent speeds of 40 mph.
 Throughout the entire attraction you will encounter three lifts and five drops.

 You WILL get wet on this ride!
+Where you’re seated will determine how wet you’ll likely get.
 To minimize your exposure, you might want to wear a rain poncho, or ask to be seated in the middle of the log.
 If you want to get really wet, though, ask to sit up front!

 Ride Photos — Just as your log begins to tip down the 45 degree waterfall, flashes go off capturing your expression!
 Be sure to view your photo at Splashdown Photos as you exit.
 If you decide to purchase your photo, remember you can use Disney Package Delivery to have the photo sent either to your resort or the main entrance of the park so you don’t have to lug it around.